Teaching and Scholarship

 - Dr. Judy Puncochar, School of Education, Leadership, and Public Service, who has multiple publications and was a visiting scholar at the Universitas Pendidikan Indonesia in Bandung, West Java, Indonesia.

 - Dr. Adam Prus, Psychology Department Head, uses funding from the National Institutes of Mental Health to conduct research on new medications for people with schizophrenia.

-- Dr. Robert Winn, Assistant Provost for Graduate Education & Research, works in concert with The Upper Michigan Brain Tumor Center to explore novel treatments for patients suffering from brain tumors.
+- Dr. Robert Winn, Dean of the College of Arts & Sciences, works in concert with The Upper Michigan Brain Tumor Center to explore novel treatments for patients suffering from brain tumors.